Healthy Chicken Chili Recipe

 Simmering the chili on low for 20-30 minutes will really bring out the flavors, but it will be on the thick side.
-So add additional water during the simmer to the thickness that you want.
+If you prefer it less thick, add additional water during the simmer to the thickness that you want.

 - 1 Tablespoon olive oil